JusJae/CI_MS1_HomePhitness/README.md

 ## Testing

-The website was tested through W3C validator,
+The website was tested through W3C validator for HTML and CSS, WebAIM, Lighthouse

 ## Deployment